-Floating orbs of electricity have been reported during thunderstorms around the world — and even recreated in a lab — but never scientifically verified in nature.
+Floating orbs of electricity have been reported during thunderstorms around the world — and even recreated in a lab — but have proven difficult to verify in nature.
 If natural ball lightning does exist, it's fleeting, erratic and rare.
-Still, there are tantalizing hints, such as the video below, that it may be real.
+Still, there are tantalizing hints, such as the video below, that it's real.

 Transient luminous events

 Lightning isn't the only electrical trickery thunderstorms have up their sleeves.
 There's another world of weird, ghostly lights that most humans never see, dancing around the upper atmosphere above storms.
-They aren't really lightning in the traditional sense — "transient luminous events" or "atmospheric optical phenomena" are the preferred terms — but they're such recent discoveries we know little about them.
+They aren't really lightning in the traditional sense — "transient luminous events" or "atmospheric optical phenomena" are the preferred terms — but we still don't know a lot about them.